-Just crack them open, and you're ready to go: tap the middle of the egg against the rim of a bowl to crack the shell; insert the tips of your thumbs into the crack; draw the two halves apart, allowing the egg to drop into the bowl; use one half of the shell to fish out any fragments of shell that may have fallen into the bowl.
+Just crack them open, and you're ready to go: tap the middle of the egg against the rim of a bowl to crack the shell, insert the tips of your thumbs into the crack, draw the two halves apart to drop the egg into the bowl and use one half of the shell to fish out any fragments of shell that may have fallen into the bowl.

-To maintain freshness it is better to store eggs in the fridge as they will last longer.
-Whole eggs will last for around 3 weeks after laying if kept in the fridge in their box or in a separate covered compartment.
-You can store whites for up to 3 weeks, put them in a container and cover with clingfilm.
-Yolks will last up to 3 days, these should also be covered with clingfilm.
-Both whites and yolks can be frozen for up to 3 months.
+To maintain freshness, it's better to store eggs in the fridge as they will last longer.
+Whole eggs will last for around three weeks after laying if kept in the fridge in their box or in a separate covered compartment.
+You can store whites for up to three weeks in a container and cover.
+Yolks will last up to three days, and should also be covered and chilled.
+Both whites and yolks can be frozen (separately) for up to three months.

 Keep eggs away from strong-smelling foods as they can become tainted.

-Cook eggs on their own, either scrambled, poached, boiled or fried, or use to make dishes such as omelettes, frittatas, soufflés, pancakes, sauces or cakes, or use to glaze breads and pies.
+Cook eggs on their own, either scrambled, poached, boiled or fried, or use them to make dishes such as omelettes, frittatas, soufflés, pancakes, sauces or cakes, or to glaze breads and pies.

 When baking, use eggs at room temperature to avoid your mixture from curdling.
 Beat them first before adding them to the mixture.